CDR Report for Mechanical Engineer

 The CDR Summary Statement requires you to analyze your Career Episodes thoroughly and identify specific instances where you have demonstrated the competencies outlined by Engineers Australia.
 It acts as a bridge, linking your personal experiences and achievements to the standardized competency elements.
 This section is not merely a summary; it’s a detailed correlation that demands precision and clarity.

-The CDR Summary Statement is structured around a table format provided by Engineers Australia, which lists all the competency elements relevant to your occupational category (Professional Engineer, Engineering Technologist, or Engineering Associate).
+The CDR Summary Statement is structured around a table format provided by Engineers Australia as seen in the figure below, which lists all the competency elements relevant to your occupational category (Professional Engineer).
 For each competency element, you will need to indicate the paragraph in your Career Episodes where that competency is addressed.
 This requires a meticulous cross-referencing effort to ensure accuracy and completeness.

 Continuing Professional Development (CPD)